iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

 # Visio Mapping
-The greatest challenge for mapping Microsoft Visio files is that it is a completely open format where the user can place whatever they want.
+The greatest challenge when mapping Microsoft Visio files is that it is a completely open format where the user can place whatever they want.
 For that reason, the `slp_visio` works with some premises in order to build an OTM file with only the necessary information: